-Meghan Markle And Prince Harry Are NOT Yet Engaged, Palace Hasn’t Made Official Announcement
+Much Of The Media Is Printing Presumptive Headlines Trying To Be First To Share #Royal Engagement

 “It will definitely be a summer wedding.”

-But if US Weekly is claiming that the divorced Meghan Markle and Prince Harry are going a non-traditional route, Express says that over the weekend, Markle and Prince Harry sought a blessing from the Archbishop of Canterbury.
+But if Us Weekly is claiming that the divorced Meghan Markle and Prince Harry are going a non-traditional route, Express says that over the weekend, Markle and Prince Harry sought a blessing from the Archbishop of Canterbury.
 They claim that Archbishop Justin Welby has no objections (a statement was not given by the Archbishop or the Church of England) and that a variety of venues are being considered for the Meghan Markle, Prince Harry Royal wedding.
 They claim that Westminster Abbey would be the first choice.

 “Alternative venues for a religious service include St Paul’s Cathedral or St George’s Chapel at Windsor Castle. “